JEKO10/Github-user-search/README.md

 ## Project task

-This is a solution to the [Front end mentor Clock app](https://www.frontendmentor.io/challenges/clock-app-LMFaxFwrM).
-This project displays random quote and time based on the visitor's location.
+This is a solution to the [Front end GitHub user search app](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
+This project displays the GitHub user based on the username client searched.

 ## Project overview